 Enmei Dojo is North Brevard’s premier place to study the Japanese martial art of aikido.
 Under the leadership of Dr. Alan Drysdale, godan, and a dedicated team of instructors we strive to perfect our technique, to uphold the traditions of bushido, and to practice a sense of comaraderie amongst all of our students.
 Visitors are welcome to stop by and watch, or if you prefer, to get out on the mat and try it out – the gymnastics mat makes for safe ukemi and the first three visits are free for new aikidoka.
 If you are a visiting Aikidoka outside of our affiliates, a $10 mat fee is requested.

 We hope to see you at any of our many practice times.
 However, we do have a beginners class and that is an easier introduction for new students.

 For aikido morning classes please call Mr Gould, 636-8624.

 Current practice times for the dojo are listed below.
-Please call to confirm that the times have not changed.
+If you are new, please call 269-2394 or email to confirm that the times have not changed.

 - 11 – 12 general aikido

 - 12 – 1 pm kali